Pastry: Definitions and terms

 The precise definition of the term pastry varies based on location and culture.
-Common doughs used to make pastries include filo dough, puff pastry, choux pastry, short dough, pâte brisée, pâte sucrée, and other enriched doughs.
-Pastries tend to have a delicate texture, often flaky or crumbly, and rich flavor—simple breads are thus excluded from the pastry category.
+Common doughs used to make pastries include filo dough, puff pastry, choux pastry, shortcrust pastry, and flaky pastry.
+Pastries tend to have a delicate texture, often flaky or crumbly, and rich flavor.
+This is caused by the crystals found in solid fats, which forces the starch particles apart and stops the formation of elastic gluten, making the pastry short.
 Pastries also tend to be baked.

-Pastry brake or Dough Brake or Pasta Maker for Filo dough.